-Well that’s what Crackerjack Cookies are all about.
-An super and great cookie that takes advantage of the peanuts and molasses-coated popcorn to enhance an already promising cookie.
+Well, that’s what Crackerjack Cookies are all about.
+A super and great cookie that takes advantage of the peanuts and molasses-coated popcorn to enhance an already promising cookie.

 I can guarantee that you and your ‘crackerjack little ones’ will all love them.

 If you have an electric mixer then that takes a lot of the work out of cookies.
 Hand mixers work great too.
 Don’t use the electric mixer when you’re adding the crackerjacks, peanuts and rice crispies though.